 - tube feeding helps your child to meet their nutritional needs when they are not able to eat or drink enough by mouth

-- tube feeding may be used if your child can't safely swallow liquids, foods, or medications
+- tube feeding may be used if your child can't safely swallow liquids, foods, or medicines

 - it is possible for you and others to learn how to use the feeding tube safely at home

-- it is difficult to say how long your child will need a feeding tube - many children are able to stop tube feeding when it is no longer medically required
+- it is difficult to say how long your child will need a feeding tube - many children can stop tube feeding when it is no longer medically required

 - prolonged tube feeding refers to tube feeding for longer than 3 months

-- tube feeding will not limit your child's ability to participate in the community or in physical activities
+- tube feeding will not limit your child's ability to participate in the community or in most activities

-- a range of professionals may be helping your child
+- a range of professionals may be involved in helping your child

 What is tube feeding?